zhiconglee7186-netizen/feature-modules/calendar-sync-design.md

 ## Purpose

-This document explains the design of a multi-provider calendar synchronization module without exposing any project-specific information, deployment details, secrets, private identifiers, or provider account settings.
+This document explains the design of a multi-provider calendar synchronization module.

 The module is designed to pull calendar changes from multiple external providers and normalize them into one internal event model.
 The key design goal is to avoid expensive full polling whenever a provider offers a better change signal such as webhooks, subscriptions, or incremental tokens.